openvinotoolkit/model_server/docs/starting_server.md

 The simplest way to deploy OpenVINO™ Model Server is in the single-model mode - only one model is served and the whole configuration is passed via CLI parameters.

-> NOTE: In the single-model mode, changing configuration in runtime is not possible.
+> **NOTE**: In the single-model mode, changing configuration in runtime is not possible.

 [Learn more](single_model_mode.md)